I know that I am delinquent on my hunting and fishing reports, but I must pause to pay a little tribute

 Time is the stream that we all go fishing in and Diane had 80 good years - or, as my wife Wendy put it - 80 years of being good.
 She went out surrounded by her family and we have little doubt that she knew how much all would miss her good company and her constant example of true Christianity.
-We will always remember sharing nature and the many opportunities to enjoy the peculiar joy that made fishing with Mom such a perpetual series of occasions for hope, as well as serenity - it is the lure of that which is elusive, yet attainable.
+We will always remember sharing nature and the many opportunities to experience the particular joy that made fishing with Mom such a perpetual series of occasions for hope, as well as serenity - it is the lure of that which is elusive, yet attainable.
 She is resting now on calm waters and watching over us.

 These are the Days.